gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 * **Difficult Terrain**: A space with difficult terrain costs an extra point of speed to enter.
 For example, a muddy patch, a crowd of people, or a steep mountainside can all be difficult terrain.

-* **Obstacle**: A space with an obstacle blocks line of sight and cannot be entered unless the GM makes an exception.
+* **Obstacle**: A space with an obstacle cannot be entered and optionally also blocks line of sight unless the GM makes an exception.
 For example, a wall, a pile of boxes, or a dining room table can all be obstacles.

 * **Hazard**: A space with a hazard causes one stress or damage whenever a combatant enters it or starts their turn in it.
 For example, a pit of fire, a spike trap, or a poisonous bog can all be hazards.